How did it come to be that so many of us know so little about creating and nurturing deep connection and sustainable relationships?

 In our desire to stay connected, we grasp at familiar habits.
 We ignore, dismiss, or try to fix other people (or ourselves).
 We act tougher or more helpless than we are.
 We expect our partners to “just know” what hurts or pleases us, and feel frustrated and justified in our belief that we shouldn’t have to ask for what we want and need.
 We hold our tongues and seethe silently at serial boundary-steppers so others won’t see us as angry or unkind.
 We beg for or demand attention and validation where there is none to be had.

 We pretend we’re not hurting.
 We pretend we’re not scared.
 We pretend we’re not disappointed.
 We pretend we’re not powerful, amazing, talented, brilliant.
-We pretend and pretend and when we can’t pretend anymore, we lash out and say the things we really mean… but maybe didn’t mean to say quite like that.
+We pretend and pretend until we can’t pretend anymore, then we lash out and say the things we really mean… but maybe didn’t mean to say quite like that.

 We shun, we rage, we withdraw, we chase.
 We attack, we defend, we avoid, we control.
 (And this is the short list.)